andrus/bootique-demo-old/README.md

 ## Other Fun Things to Check

-* Locate `HelloApiIT.java` to see how integration tests can be run for a web service.
+* Take a look inside `HelloApiIT.java` to see how integration tests can be implemented for a web service.
 * Run the app with `-H` flag to see the included modules and available configuration: `java -jar target/bootique-demo-1.0-SNAPSHOT.jar -H`.